 - Whole Foods Market

 Manuka honey is fine for minor ailments, but don’t try to treat an infection or other more serious condition on your own using this product.
 Consult with your doctor for advice.
+Make sure you have researched the product and grading system before purchasing any Manuka honey.

 Avoid products containing Manuka honey if you are allergic to bees.
 It could cause a reaction, according to a

 If you have diabetes, ask your doctor before you try Manuka honey.
 The high sugar content could raise your blood sugar level.
+Do not give children under 12 months of age raw honey of any kind.

 Manuka honey can sometimes interact with certain medicines, including chemotherapy drugs used to treat cancer.
 Let your doctor and pharmacist know about all the drugs, supplements, and alternative remedies you take to avoid possible interactions.